 Not exactly.
 It's less starchy, and the flavor is different - it's slightly sweeter.
 But as far as substitutes go, it's an excellent one, and the experience of eating it is not very far from that of eating potatoes roasted in olive oil.

-I don't recommend using frozen butternut squash cubes in this recipe.
+I don't recommend using frozen squash cubes in this recipe.
 They won't become as crispy on the outside as fresh squash.
 I reserve frozen squash for this butternut squash soup recipe.

 Serving Suggestions

-Since I bake the squash in a 425°F oven, I like to serve it with a main course that I can cook in the same oven.
+Since I bake the squash in a 425°F oven, I like to serve it with a main course I can cook in the same oven.
 So, I often serve it with one of the following:

 I also like to make the plate colorful by adding green veggies such as roasted broccoli, roasted asparagus, or roasted Brussels sprouts.
 These can be cooked in the same oven, with the cooking time adjusted as needed.